ycpcs/cs400-fall2023/assign/finalreport.md

 Throughout the document, use **figures, diagrams, tables, screen captures, wire frames, etc** where appropriate to help the reader grasp the overall content that you are presenting.
 Refer back to the appropriate figure/table in your text.
 A picture is worth at least 1024 (1K) words.
 Each of the above must have a figure/table number, as well as a title - below each figure.
 For example: "Figure 1: Overall System Architecture Diagram".
 Also, all figure/table numbers should be in sequential order in the document.

-**NOTE: Your draft report should be ~95% complete, it should only require finishign touches.
+**NOTE: Your draft report should be ~95% complete, it should only require finishing touches.
 The draft report is weighted and graded more heavily than the final version of the report.
 Also, your draft report is due BEFORE your final presentation - use it to create your final presentation.
 Pull the diagrams from your draft report into your presentation.**

 Here are several excellent examples of final technical reports from the Radio Telescope Project from 2022: